-\ Classroom Protocols
+Classroom Protocols

 Every student will come to class prepared for a critical discussion.
 Every student will read all of the assigned readings, come to every class meeting, engage with the texts and participate in the discussion, offer interpretations, ask and answer questions, and be respectful to other students.
 Please email me if you are unable to attend.
-There will be 7 pop quizzes on the reading throughout the semester.
+There will be 6 quizzes on the reading throughout the semester.
+You should take them before class on Canvas.
 You cannot make them up.